bloxstreet/support/tickets/player-report-format.md

 # Player Report Format
-When creating a ticket for a player report, community members should use the format found below.
-Any player report not following the format will be ignored.
+When creating a ticket for a player report, community members are required to use the format provided below.
+It is important to adhere to the specified format, as any player reports that do not follow it will not be addressed immediately.

 - [ ] **Their Username:**